bel-enrichment/bel-enrichment/README.rst

 .. code-block:: bash

-   $ bel-enrichment make_sheet zhang2011.bel --directory ~/Desktop/zhang-enrichment
+   $ bel-enrichment from-graph zhang2011.bel --directory ~/Desktop/zhang-enrichment

 Generate a ranking for genes based on the information content in a given BEL graph that has been pre-compiled by PyBEL.